KP Govt Announces Monthly Stipend For Emerging Sports Stars - UrduPoint

 KP Govt Announces Monthly Stipend For Emerging Sports Stars

-In an effort to encourage sports tendency among youth, the provincial government has announced monthly stipend for Khyber Pakhtunkhwa's (KP) emerging players who clinched medals in recently held National Games

-PESHAWAR, (APP - UrduPoint / Pakistan Point News - 22nd Nov, 2019 ) :In an effort to encourage sports tendency among youth, the provincial government has announced monthly stipend for Khyber Pakhtunkhwa's (KP) emerging players who clinched medals in recently held National Games.
+ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 24th Nov, 2019 ) :In an effort to encourage sports tendency among youth, the provincial government has announced monthly stipend for Khyber Pakhtunkhwa's (KP) emerging players who clinched medals in recently held National Games.

-"The decision has been taken to encourage the budding players and prepare them for international competitions," an official source privy to the sports related developments told APP Friday.
+"The decision has been taken to encourage the budding players and prepare them for international competitions," an official source privy to the sports related developments told APP.

 He said the provincial government would also hire more than100 trainers to promote sports activities in the KP, adding an amount of Rs200 million had been allocated for the entire programme under 'Sustainable Sports Strategy,' which would start from January 2020 and continue for a period of one year.